AlphaBeta906/10HTD/NOIMPLAMENT.md

 ## Things We Won't Do
-No restrictions are imposed in this project yet.
-However, we will be adding a few restrictions in the future.
+- No multi-language support.

+### Requirements for restrictions
+- Impossible features in some OSes are prohibited, unless a feature has been documented to have been implemented in some games.
+- This is a one language project, so no multi-language support.